Sharpening Handbook Logo

 KnifeGrinders have a great book about the value of, and process for, honing titled, Knife Deburring.

 Note: When honing or stropping, the side to start on is the one where the grinding was last done.
-If you start on the other side, the burr will get ripped off and you can end up with an edge like above.
+If you start on the other side, the burr will get ripped off and you will probably have to re-grind the edge.

 Typical Grinding Media Used